Leica TL vs Nikon D750

 Review summary: Leica TL vs Nikon D750

 So how do things add up?
 Is there a clear favorite between the Leica TL and the Nikon D750?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Leica TL: